Sidduri2025/RehabEdge/README.md

 o All posture and video data must be encrypted using AES-256 before transmission to the app or server o Daily reminders must be delivered with 99% reliability at the scheduled time.

+## Stability & Reliability

+o If the internet connection is lost, the RehabEdge app must continue operating offline and automatically sync results within 10 minutes of reconnection.